C0RD3LL/Portfolio/README.md

 * The benchmarking was done bewteen samtools, pyfastx, biopython, and bioperl's Index::Fastq module.

 The results concluded that samtools performed faster then the rest, most likely becuase of its high memory usage.
-It was also noted that bioperl was signifcantly slower to generate an index than others and its memory was consisently between 17,000 ~ 18,000 regardless of file size.
+It was also noted that bioperl was signifcantly slower to generate an index than others and its memory usage was consisently between 17,000 ~ 18,000 regardless of file size.

 ## [Benchmark Scripts](https://github.com/C0RD3LL/Portfolio/tree/main/Benchmark%20scripts)
 Python script, that when a fastq file is inputed the script will output: Amount of reads, total bases, and an average of bases per read.